binaryage/asepsis-web/index.md

 ## FAQ

 #### I like the idea, but I want to use Terminal.app features.
 Do you plan to support tabs/unicode/whatever?
-> Visor is just a light-weight wrapper of Terminal.app (SIMBL).
+> Visor is just a light-weight plugin for Terminal.app (SIMBL).
 You should be able to use most of Terminal.app features with Visor.
 The only broken feature is "Windows Groups".

 #### Does Visor work on OSX 10.6 (Snow Leopard)?
 > 64-bit Terminal.app in Snow Leopard is supported by Visor 2.1 and later.